-This is the second of two Tax Alerts on the recently unveiled House Bill 2482 (the "Bill") to amend the Puerto Rico Internal Revenue Code of 2011, as amended (the "Code").
-Below is a summary of the most significant provisions of the Bill modifying current statutory provisions dealing with individual and corporate income taxes.
-The provisions dealing with the value added tax were discussed in a separate tax alert.
+Below is a summary of the most significant provisions of the Act modifying current statutory provisions dealing with individual and corporate income taxes.
+The provisions dealing with the amendments to the sales and use tax (the "SUT") and the value added tax (the "VAT") are discussed in a separate Tax Alert.